-1.4 Planned NLSLs
+1.3 Planned NLSLs Served with Dedicated Resource or Consumer-Owned Resource Amounts

-«Customer Name» has one or more Planned NLSLs and elects to serve the Planned NLSLs listed below pursuant to section 23.3 and with resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load.
-BPA shall list such Dedicated Resources and Consumer-Owned Resources in section 4 or section 7.4, respectively, of Exhibit A.
+«Customer Name» has one or more Planned NLSLs and will serve the Planned NLSLs listed below pursuant to section 23.3 and with Dedicated Resource or Consumer-Owned Resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load and are listed in section 4 or section 7.4, respectively, of Exhibit A.

 Drafter’s Note: If customer has more than one Planned NLSL, number each separately as (1), (2), etc. and indent appropriately.
-Approximate load is the current size of the load, not the expected growth over the 12-month monitoring period.
 Add facility name if there are two Planned NLSLs at same site or as needed.
 Update, as needed, at the end of each monitoring period.